ordinaryzelig/tourtheglades.com/README.md

 ## TODO

-* change baseurl to TLD
+* change baseurl to domain
+* change Access-Control-Allow-Origin to domain